Midas (banking system): Misys International Banking Systems – 2001 decline

-Misys 2010 onwards – stasis
+2010 onwards – stasis

 Two technology refreshes Midas Plus and BankFusion Midas have staunched the flow of defections from the existing user base and some existing user banks are expanding usage of the system.
-However, there have been very few new name users signed in recent years, nonetheless the legacy installed base is still large compared to most competitor system when measured by numbers of banks, user banks profiles and the re-occurring revenue stream..
+However, there have been very few new name users after 2010, nonetheless the legacy installed base is still large compared to most competitor system when measured by numbers of banks, user banks profiles and the re-occurring revenue stream.
+In 2017 the company was merged and renamed as Finastra and the Midas system incorporated into the product set, however by 2022 Finestra was looking to sell the banking business that included Midas.